Netixsol/e-commerce/README.md

 npm install
 ```

-In order to run the application Type the following command
+In order to run the application Type the following command on both folder "backend" and "cloud-store"

 ```bash
 npm start
 ```

 The Application Runs on **localhost:3000**

 The Backend Runs on **localhost:4000**